TunedMystic/gingersnap/assets/posts/go-error-handling.md

 ---
-title: Diving into SQLite Full-Text Search - The Complete Guide
-heading: SQLite Full-Text Search
+title: "Error Handling in Golang: Best Practices and Tips"
+heading: Error Handling in Go
-slug: sqlite-full-text-search
+slug: golang-error-handling
-description: In this guide, you'll learn all about SQLite's Full-Text Search feature and how to use it to efficiently search and retrieve data from your database.
+description: In this guide, you'll explore the nuances of error handling in Golang.
+Uncover best practices to ensure your Go applications are robust and user-friendly.

-category: SQL
+category: Go
-image_url: /media/full-text-search.webp
+image_url: /media/go-error-handling.webp
-image_alt: SQLite Full-Text Search
+image_alt: Error Handling in Go

-pubdate: 2023-01-21
+pubdate: 2022-10-03
-updated: 2023-01-23
-featured: true
 ---

 ## Getting started